-Youssou N’Dour, Angelique Kidjo and Wizkid performed as part of the Idris Elba-hosted virtual concert to raise awareness about the coronavirus pandemic in Africa
+Youssou N’Dour and Angelique Kidjo performed as part of the Idris Elba-hosted virtual concert to raise awareness about the coronavirus pandemic in Africa

 Sign up for IQ Index